richeterre/jumubase/README.md

 Jumubase
 ========

 Jumubase is a tool for organizers of Germany's largest youth music competition – [Jugend musiziert][jugend-musiziert], or "Jumu" in short.
-The software will soon power [jumu-weltweit.org][jumu-weltweit], a competition hub for German schools around the world.
+The software powers [jumu-nordost.eu][jumu-nordost], a competition hub for German schools across Europe.

 The application serves two main audiences: